[Originally posted on Medium]

 Our ultimate mission at Ezra is to detect cancer early for everyone in the world.
 We plan to do so by offering fast, accurate, pain-free MRI-based cancer screening; access to expert radiologists, assisted by the Ezra AI (once we obtain FDA clearance); and compassionate, ongoing support from our team of Ezra Physicians and Ezra Guides.
 Our goal is to remove the stress, anxiety, and human error from the cancer screening process, and give people a better way to take proactive care of their health, year after year.

 Today, we’re announcing that Ezra is available as an invite-only private beta program in New York City.
 We’ve partnered with RadNet, the nation’s leader in outpatient imaging, and Ezra members will be able to get their prostate MRI scans at RadNet’s Lenox Hill Radiology facility in Manhattan (61 East 77th Street, New York, NY).
 Additional facilities are scheduled to be enrolled through 2019.

 We’re also pleased to announce a $4M seed round led by Accomplice, with participation from Founders Future, Credo Ventures, Seedcamp, Esther Dyson, and a number of startup founders and angel investors.
 We are humbled and thrilled to have such an extraordinary group of investors on board and look forward to building a meaningful company together.

-Diego and I are very excited to finally launch Ezra, and we look forward to keeping you updated on our progress.
+I am very excited to finally launch Ezra, and look forward to keeping you updated on our progress.
 If you’re a man at risk of prostate cancer and would like to become a private beta member, request an invite on our website.
 If you’re inspired by what we’re working on and want to join our team, visit our Careers page.
 And if you’d just like to stay in touch, subscribe to our newsletter or drop me an email.